To Buy or Not to Buy: Air Fryer

 The Air Fryer technology works by cooking your food using super-heated air that circulates in its chamber using a fan.
 It’s much like a convection oven.
 The concept allows you to fry food without having to use cooking oil and still have crispy results.

 I tested the Power Air Fryer Elite.
-I bought the product about three months ago and only used it a few times before I gave an earlier review.
+I only had the product for 3 months before doing an earlier review.
 After using it nearly six or more times per week ever since, I can now say, I have a more positive review.
 My Power Air Fryer Elite has a 5.5 quart capacity with several preset cooking options for steak, French fries, and chicken.
 You can also manually choose a temperature and cooking time.
+I rarely use the presets.

 I used to fry food in oil and butter in a skillet.
 You do not need oil in the Air Fryer and you can get the same results.
 I used to fry meatballs in a skillet with butter and oil.
 Now, I put them in the Air Fryer, turning them once halfway through and they come out juicy, with a crispy outside and they’re still round!
 I cook them on 370 for about 20 minutes.
 Frozen French fries and tater tots come out better than if you fried them in a fryer.
 Again, no oil.